inesPuga/movies-enthusiast/README.md

 # movies-enthusiast

-This project consists of listing some films and is made with Angular and Spring.
+This project consists of listing some films and is made with Angular, Spring and PostgreSQL.

 ## Setup project